Leaf-Computer/lumen-blocks/docsite/docs/docs-src/0.1/src/installation/index.md

 npx tailwindcss -i ./tailwind.css -o ./assets/tailwind.css --watch
 ```

+**Note:** Please ensure to use Tailwind v3.
+Tailwind v4 support is coming soon!

 ### Option 2: Add Locally for Modifications

 1. Create a workspace structure for your project: